rizinorg/book/src/visual_mode/visual_panels.md

 ## Basic Usage

 Use `tab` to move around the panels until you get to the targeted panel.
 Then, use `hjkl`, just like in vim, to scroll the panel you are currently on.
 Use `S` and `s` to step over/in, and all the panels should be updated dynamically while you are debugging.
 Either in the Registers or Stack panels, you can edit the values by inserting hex.
 This will be explained later.
-While hitting `tab` can help you moving between panels, it is highly recommended to use `m` to open the menu.
+While hitting `tab` can help you to move between panels, it is highly recommended to use `m` to open the menu.
 As usual, you can use `hjkl` to move around the menu and will find tons of useful stuff there.
 You can also press `"` to quickly browse through the different options View offers and change the contents of the selected panel.

 ## Split Screen